MatthewPageUK/crypto-portfolio/README.md

 :heavy_check_mark: Dashboard view

-:heavy_multiplication_x: Add a new token
+:heavy_check_mark: Add a new token

 :heavy_multiplication_x: Delete a token and transactions